Fungal Mycelium: What It Is & How It Can Be Useful to Humans

 Using Mycelium as an Alternative Building Material and Fabric

 • Leather: Mycelium leather can be tanned and dyed to mimic the look, feel, and texture of leather and other synthetic fabrics.
-Adidas is currently at the forefront of this revolution, having recently released their first Mylo leather shoe—the Stan Smith Mylo.
+Adidas is currently at the forefront of this revolution, having recently released its first Mylo leather shoe—the Stan Smith Mylo.

 • Packaging: Mycelium foam makes a great alternative to conventional polystyrene or polyurethane packaging foam.
-It's lightweight, breathable, flame resistant, and inexpensive.
-Ikea is one of the retailers leveraging this environmentally-friendly packaging solution.
+It's lightweight, breathable, flame-resistant, and inexpensive.
+IKEA is one of the retailers leveraging this environmentally-friendly packaging solution.

 Mycelium Materials Photo Gallery

-Mycelium “leather” is already being used by clothing brands such as Adidas, Stella McCartney, and Hermès, as a sustainable, beautiful, biodegradable, and ethical leather alternative.
+mycelium leather bootsMycelium “leather” is already being used by clothing brands such as Adidas, Stella McCartney, and Hermès as a sustainable, beautiful, biodegradable, and ethical leather alternative.

-Mycelium can be used in forming bricks and other building materials.
-The resulting material is non-toxic, sustainable, super strong, water, mould, and fire resistant and is more heat-insulating than fiberglass insulation.
+brick made of myceliumMycelium can be used to form bricks and other building materials.
+The resulting material is non-toxic, sustainable, super strong, water, mold, and fire resistant, and is more heat-insulating than fiberglass insulation.
 Photo credit: @mangtronix (cc flickr)

-Mycelium can be grown into specific forms, thus reducing processing steps.
-It can be used as an environmentally-friendly packaging material such as this wine bottle shipping container.
+sustainable packaging made of myceliumMycelium can be grown into specific forms, thus reducing processing steps.
+It can be used as an environmentally friendly packaging material, such as in this wine bottle shipping container.
 Photo Credit: Mycobond (cc)

-A coffin made from mycelium can reduce the resource burden of fabrication and the pollution caused by object disposal.
+coffin made of myceliumA coffin made from mycelium can reduce the resource burden of fabrication and the pollution caused by object disposal.
 This coffin decomposes in 45 days and becomes one with nature again.
 Photo credit: Loop

 Using mycelium as an alternative material is great for the environment in the following ways: